Amtrak California Zephyr title card

 Kev’s Coach Class Tips

 • Pack Comfort Items: Bring a small blanket, pillow, and an eye mask to block out the light.
 An eye mask with headphones can make your trip even more enjoyable.
-Amtrak sells a branded comfort kit at the Amtrak Store.
+Amtrak offers a branded comfort kit for sale at the Amtrak Store.

-• Entertainment: Bring headphones or other forms of entertainment to make your journey more enjoyable.
+• Entertainment: Bring headphones or other forms of entertainment to enhance your enjoyment of the journey.
 For more ideas on how to keep yourself occupied, check out my Amtrak Entertainment Ideas post.

 California Zephyr Coach Car Layout.